SeldonIO/seldon-core/doc/source/index.rst

 Goals
 -----

-Seldon Core is a Kubernetes machine learning deployment platform.
-Its goals are:
+Seldon Core is an open source platform for deploying machine learning models on a Kubernetes cluster.

- - Allow organisations to run and manage machine learning models built using any machine learning toolkit.
-Any model that can be run inside a Docker container can run in Seldon Core.
- - Provide a production ready machine learning deployment system on top of Kubernetes and integrating well with other Cloud Native tools.
+ * Deploy machine learning models in the cloud or on-premise.
- - Provide the tools to allow complex metrics, optimization and proper compliance of machine learning models in production.
+ * Get metrics and ensure proper governance and compliance for your running machine learning models.

-   - Optimize your models using multi-armed bandit solvers
-   - Run Outlier Detection models
-   - Get alerts on Concept Drift
-   - Provide black-box model explanations of running models

- - Provide APIs to allow business application to easily call your machine learning models to get predictions.
- - Handle full lifecycle management of the deployed model

-   - Updating the runtime graph with no downtime
-   - Scaling
-   - Monitoring
-   - Security
+ * Create powerful inference graphs made up of multiple components.
+ * Provide a consistent serving layer for models built using heterogeneous ML toolkits.

 .. toctree::
    :maxdepth: 1